sjohner/serverless-resume/README.md

 *   When adding the bucket policy which makes your bucket publicly accessible, make sure you replace _example.com_ with the name of your bucket.
 Otherwise you will see an error that says `Policy has invalid resource`
 *   In Step 5 of the walkthrough you do not have to create an index.html file since you already created your resume website in step 1 of this lab.
 Just upload the content of your website folder including all subfolders

-Add the resources you created to the spreadsheet and post the S3 Static Website URL where your resume website is available in the Slack Channel.
+Document the resources you created and let the teacher know the S3 Static Website URL where your resume website is available.

 If your resume is available online and you still want to explore Amazon S3 a little more you can

 *   [Add a custom error document](https://docs.aws.amazon.com/AmazonS3/latest/dev/CustomErrorDocSupport.html) to further personalize your website

 # Step 3 - Logging web traffic